The Foyer Creation Project

 • Narrow the scope of the project

-• Borrow from our maintenance/operational reserves to fill the gap (if the gap is small enough)
+• Borrow from our maintenance/operational reserves to fill the gap (only if the gap is small enough)

 We will be inviting people to pray about their financial participation up until Pledge Sunday on November 16th.
 For those compelled, we will ask you to share the amount — over and above your regular giving — that you plan to contribute to this building project in one or both of the following ways: